operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.

-- After Operator installation, verify that your operator got successfully installed by executing the below command.:
+- After Operator installation, verify that your operator got successfully installed by executing the below command:

 ```execute
 kubectl get csv -n operators
 ```

-Output:
+You should see a similar output as below:

 ```
 NAME                        DISPLAY               VERSION   REPLACES                    PHASE